 Rotaract Clubs unite students and young professionals, ages 18 – 30, to: expand their professional and social networks; exchange ideas and take action to create lasting change across the globe, in our communities and in ourselves.
 Having Rotaract Clubs in most universities, communities and towns across the world, Rotaractors are offered a global opportunity of networking, travel and fun while implementing impactful community service projects.
 Working in co-operation with Rotary Clubs, Rotaractors have limitless opportunities of mentorship and apprenticeship.
 I recommend membership to everyone.
 Let’s talk about leadership, shall we?

-Starting off with 59 active Rotaract Clubs in Kenya, we’re on track to hit 70 by end year.
+Starting off with 59 active Rotaract Clubs in Kenya as at July 2018, we’re on track to hit 70 by end year.
 Visiting the Clubs and interacting with Rotaractors from across Kenya: Malindi to Migori; Bungoma to Tharaka Nithi; Rongai to Thika; Eldoret to Voi and so forth has been my most memorable highlight.
 The strength of Rotaract is our inspired members who every day are doing good things while having a good time.
 As Country Chair, the opportunity to share ideas with each one of them has been humbling.

 In 2018-19, we organized multiple events but the Rotary Day at the UN 2018 stands out.
-For more than 6 months the organizing committee, led by Dr. Salome Gitoho and District Governor Elect Joe Otin, toiled to ensure the annual #RotaryUNDay – being held in Africa for the first time; previously held in only New York and Geneva – was inspiration to and insightful for the Rotary world.
+For more than 6 months the organizing committee, led by Dr. Salome Gitoho and then District Governor Elect, now Past District Governor, Joe Otin, toiled to ensure the annual #RotaryUNDay – being held in Africa for the first time; previously held in only New York and Geneva – was inspiration to and insightful for the Rotary world.
 Previously RotaryUNDay recorded less than 20% youth attendance, in 2018 more than 50% of the attendance was below 35 years.
 That was my day’s highlight.
 In the evening, the Rotary International President 2018-19, Barry Rassin, joined over 800 Rotaractors for a party.

 At the start of the year, a common concern was appointment and management of the country team.
 Either students; recent graduates, like myself; interns; first-time employees and (or) start-up businesspeople, every eligible team member seemed too occupied to volunteer some hours to advance Rotaract’s vision and at the same time maintain active club membership.
 Besides, each one keeps a family, social, spiritual life and has many aspirations.
 Bringing together a team required many considerations: – it was tough, insightful and fun.
 Looking back, I have enjoyed very cordial work relations with the team and formed life-long friendships.
 In a team, it is not about the right people – it is about the right inspiration.